Nell87/forecasting_fuelprice/README.md

 - The `merge_datasets_s3` function will merge old and new data in the s3

 ### Modeling / Experiment tracking
 Run `002_modeling.py` from src folder to train SARIMA models with different parameters.
-The parameters and models registry will be saved in MLFlow
+The parameters and models registry will be created using MLFlow.
+I'll save the tracking in an Amazon Relational Database Service (RDS) and keep the best model inside a s3 bucket

 ### Model deployment
+Run '003_deployment.py' to put into production the best model resulting from the experiments.

 ### Monitoring
+Evidently.ai is used to monitor the pipeline.

 ### Schema
 This is a schema about the architecture used in this project